+GRADE LEVEL: 7-12.
+May be repeated for credit.
 PREREQUISITE: Completion of Dance 1.5 or equivalent and teacher recommendation.
+HIGH SCHOOL CREDIT: (grades 9-12 only) Physical Education, Elective

 Dance 3

 Dance 3 is a performance based class designed for students who have mastered beginning and intermediate skills and technique and want to increase the rigor, have more opportunities for genre exploration, participate in choreography projects, and participate in regular performance opportunities.
 This class will reinforce injury prevention, proper nutrition and health, proper fitness practices, and body alignment/anatomy.
 Dancers will learn proper technique in stretching, conditioning, running, jumping, as well as proper dance techniques in multiple dance genres.
 Students will be given the opportunity to study multiple genres of dance including, but not limited to: ballet, jazz, contemporary, lyrical, tap, Broadway jazz, and character.
 Students will also be given the opportunity to create their own choreography in individual and group choreography projects, and potentially have other peers perform their choreography.
 Students will learn at least three complete dance pieces in which they will perform in the end of the semester dance show.
 Students will have the opportunity to perform at many different venues and will be required to attend after school rehearsals in preparation for performances as well as perform in the end of the semester dance show.
 Students are required to practice and perform in appropriate clothing (see instructor provided class information).